 This is a hard question to answer as some foster pets get adopted very quickly while others take a while to catch the eye of their future adopter.
 Generally, you can expect to foster for anywhere from 2 weeks to a month, but it may be longer.
 We ask that foster parents commit to their foster pet until they are adopted as it can be stressful for a dog/cat to move from home to home.
 However, with adequate notice, we will, of course, arrange alternative foster care if your circumstances do not allow you to continue caring for your foster pet.

-What Happens When The Animal Is Adopted?
+What Happens When My Foster Is Adopted?

 For more information on the role of a foster parent in the adoption process please see our Foster Manual.